aiidateam/aiida-core/docs/source/concepts/workflows.rst

         from aiida.work import Exit
         raise Exit(418)

-The execution of the workfunction will be immediately terminated as soon as the exception is raised and the finish status will be set to ``418`` in this example.
+The execution of the workfunction will be immediately terminated as soon as the exception is raised and the exit status will be set to ``418`` in this example.
 Since no output nodes are returned, the ``FunctionCalculation`` node will have no outputs.

 Modular workflow design